-In addition to the 9-credit course sequence, all fellows will be required to complete a defining capstone project to build upon their experience as a Sustainable Business Fellow.
+In addition to the nine-credit course sequence, all fellows will be required to complete a defining capstone project to build upon their experience as a Sustainable Business Fellow.
 This capstone will allow fellows to dive deeper into their chosen interest area within the sustainable business field.
-In particular, the capstone requirement can be completed by pursuing one of the following two options:
+In particular, the capstone requirement can be completed by pursuing one of the following options:

 - Independent research project or tutorial with a faculty member (at least one credit)